zhXchD/tp/docs/DeveloperGuide.md

 #### Current Implementation

-Similar to the existing `editc` and `addj` commands, the `EditJournalEntryParser` makes use of `ParserUtils` to split up user input into arguments, which are then used to create an `EditEntryDescriptor` that contains the details of the journal properties to be edited.
+Similar to the existing `editc` and `addj` commands, the `EditJournalEntryParser` makes use of `ParserUtil` to split up user input into arguments, which are then used to create an `EditEntryDescriptor` that contains the details of the journal properties to be edited.

 `EditEntryDescriptor` contains setter methods used to add fields that are changed, and getter methods which return `Optional` objects for use in the `createEditedEntry` method of `EditJournalEntryCommand`.
 If attributes have not been set for an `EditEntryDescriptor`, they are returned as `Optional.empty()` which is used to create the new edited entry with only the specified attributes modified.